 If you don’t have a vault full of cash and tons of time to spare to do that kind of testing, then how do you figure out what works and what doesn’t?
 There are businesses that simply carry on regardless, investing time and money in marketing and local SEO strategies that simply do not work.

 Discovering the 20% is something of a Holy Grail, so how do you do it?
 Did you know that Google alone looks at over 200 factors that affect ranking?
 When it comes to local SEO, many of these factors are not needed, and never will be, so even look at them?

-Let’s say you are utilising 200 different channels for your marketing – social media, handouts, email shots, advertising on multiple platforms etc. etc. but just 5 of these 200 are responsible for 90% of your business profits.
+Let’s say you are utilizing 200 different channels for your marketing – social media, handouts, email shots, advertising on multiple platforms, etc. but just 5 of these 200 are responsible for 90% of your business profits.
 Are you going to continue investing your time and money in all the other channels?
 Of course not, that’s madness.